0xGuillaume/aws-serverless-api/README.md

 ## Api Gateway

-_Assets_ API Gateway provides a REST API with 2 GET methods :
+_DummyAssetsAPI_ API Gateway provides a REST API with 2 GET methods :

 - `api-url/stage/assets` : Returns all the DynamoDB items.

-- `api-url/stage/{hostname}` : Returns the item attributes specified in the url path.
+- `api-url/stage/{hostname}` : Returns the item specified in the url path.

 Both of these methods **required an API Key** to be requested.
 The **API Key** is given by the terraform outputs.
 Because `api_key` output is **sensitive** you should run the bellow command :